Ingrid Baltzersen

 Ingrid Baltzersen (born 16 October 1980) is a Norwegian politician.

 She chaired the Workers' Communist Party from 2006 to 2007.
 She was thus the last chairman of this party, and became vice chairman of the new Red Party.

 She was elected to Oslo city council for the period 2007–2011.

+Biography

+She received her Master's degree from the University of Oslo in 2008 about the Kefaya movement and the coalition's role in Egyptian society.
+Since then, Baltzersen has other articles in journals on Kefaya.

-Outside politics, she has been working as a tram driver.
+Outside of politics, she has been working as a tram driver.